crcn/cupboard/README.md

 - `cbd <cmd> <proj>` - Custom command given for target application.
 Some examples:
 	- `cbd open-project my-projected` might open the my-project xcode/textmate project.

+### Watching Projects

+You can easily watch any project, and invoke commands on change by adding `--watch`.
+Here's an example:

+	cbd make --all --watch

+Another valid command is:

+	cbd some-command cupboard+celeri --watch

+That command will watch projects cupboard, and celeri, and invoke `some-command` on any change.

+In some cases, you may want to ignore certain directories from triggering `--watch`.
+You can easily to ignore folders by adding a `.ignorewatch` file.

 ## API